No One Killed Jessica

-No One Killed Jessica is a 2011 Indian Hindi-language murder mystery film written and directed by Rajkumar Gupta.
+No One Killed Jessica is a 2011 Indian Hindi-language crime drama film written and directed by Rajkumar Gupta.
 It stars Vidya Balan and Rani Mukerji.
-Based on the Jessica Lal murder case, the film revolves on a bartender who dies after being shot by a politician's son and her sister's struggle to find justice for her death.
+Based on the Jessica Lal murder case, the film revolves around a bartender who dies after being shot by a politician's son and her sister's struggle to find justice for her death.

 Made on a budget of ₹9 crore, No One Killed Jessica was released theatrically on 7 January 2011.
-The film received widespread critical acclaim towards its screenplay and cast performances and emerged as a sleeper hit, grossing ₹45.72 crore approximately in its theatrical run.
-It was nominated for Best Film, Best Director (Gupta) and Best Actress (Balan) at the 57th Filmfare Awards, where it won Best Supporting Actress (Mukerji).
+The film received widespread critical acclaim for its screenplay and cast performances and emerged as a sleeper hit, grossing ₹45.72 crore approximately in its theatrical run.
+It was nominated for Best Film, Best Director (Gupta), and Best Actress (Balan) at the 57th Filmfare Awards, where it won Best Supporting Actress (Mukerji).